Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters

 \section{Abstract}

-In this paper, we study the next-to-leading order corrections of gravitational wave production by hyperbolic encounters of compact objects.
-The signal is a burst event, with the majority of the released energy occurring during the closest approach.
-We discuss the lowest order term contribution to the emission, which is the quadrupole radiation, and also the next-to-leading terms, i.e., the mass octupole and the quadrupole current radiation, investigating the relative contribution to the power emitted in gravitational waves and total energy emitted, both in the time and frequency domains.
+In this paper, we study the next-to-leading order corrections in the mass multipole expansion, i.e. the mass octupole and current quadrupole, to gravitational wave production by close hyperbolic encounters of compact objects.
+We find that the signal is again, as in the simple quadrupole case, a burst event with the majority of the released energy occurring during the closest approach.
+In particular, we investigate the relative contribution to the power, both in the time and frequency domains, and total energy emitted by each order in the mass multipole expansion in gravitational waves.
+To do so, we include in the quadrupole term its first order post-Newtonian correction, giving this a contribution to the power of the same order as that of the mass octupole and the current quadrupole.
 We find specific configurations of systems where these corrections could be important and should be taken into account when analysing burst events.